zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md

 | A single Account | Account   | Control Panel &rarr; Accounts &rarr; Accounts (Select Account) &rarr; Roles | Individual Account Members
 | A single Asset Library | Asset Library | Site/Library Administration of Asset Library &rarr; People &rarr; Memberships | Organizations <br />User Groups <br /> Individual Users |

 Individual [Users](./../users/understanding-users.md) can be manually assigned to Roles.
-It's just less efficient than using collections of Users.
+This method is less efficient than using collections of Users.
 Users can also be [automatically](../../system-administration/virtual-instances/configuring-a-virtual-instance-users.md#default-user-associations) assigned to Roles of all scopes through a Virtual Instance Setting called Default User Associations.

 ### Regular Roles

 Instance scoped Roles are called Regular Roles.
 These Roles grant permissions globally, or throughout the [Virtual Instance](./../../system-administration/virtual_instances.rst).